12 October, 2011

-After hearing mixed reviews of this exclusive and unique coffee from friends and travelers, it was finally up to me to pass judgement so during my Bali trip, every other local person that I met, I would ask them about where I could get some Kopi Luwak (pronounced as Co-Pee Loo-Wak) and most of the time, the answer would be 'everywhere'.
+So during my Bali trip, every other local person that I met, I would ask them about where I could get some Kopi Luwak (pronounced as Co-Pee Loo-Wark) and most of the time, the answer would be 'everywhere'.
 From souvenir shops to cafes and even to coffee farms.
 So my quest began.

 Luwak Coffee sold in packets